YaganHazard/yaganhazard.github.io/_pages/research.md

 <small>[ <a href="#/" onclick="visib('EWM-opt-match')">Abstract</a> ] </small>

 <div id="EWM-opt-match" style="display: none; text-align: justify; line-height: 1.2" ><small>
 Suppose a policy maker has to choose (based on quasi-experimental data) how to match two types of individuals (e.g., job seekers and caseworkers, students and teachers etc.) to maximize a given measure of output (job finding rate, grades etc.).
 Following the empirical welfare maximization principle, a feasible decision rule could be to implement the allocation that would yield the highest possible output as estimated from the sample.
 How well would perform such a decision rule compared to the actual optimal allocation?
-Earlier work by T. Kitagawa and A. Tetenov (2018) have already derive finite sample guarantees on the performance of such rules for the choice of a binary treatment --- but not for the choice of an entire matching policy, as is the goal of this project.
+Earlier work by T. Kitagawa and A. Tetenov (2018) have already derive finite sample guarantees on the performance of such rules for the choice of a binary treatment —-- but not for the choice of an entire matching policy, as is the goal of this project.
 Building on the optimal transport literature, we aim at deriving such bounds in this particular setting.
 </small><br><br/></div>

 # Labor Economics

 **Encouraging and directing job search: direct and spillover effects in a large scale experiment** (with L. Behaghel, M. Gurgand, S. Dromundo and T. Zuber).
-Draft coming soon.<br/>
+Draft available upon request.<br/>
 <small>[ <a href="#/" onclick="visib('lbb-job-search')">Abstract</a> ] </small>

 <div id="lbb-job-search" style="display: none; text-align: justify; line-height: 1.2" ><small>